dd32/td-gh-ex/readme.txt

 = Translations =

-Please use the enrichmg.po file located in the language directory to generate your translations files.
+Please use the enrichmg.pot file located in the language directory to generate your translations files.